BruSLiAttack/BruSLiAttack.github.io/README.md

 # BruSLiAttack.github.io
 # README

-This is for releasing the source code of the paper [BruSLiAttack: Bayesian Algorithm for Query-Efficient Score Based Sparse Attacks Against Black-Box Deep Learning Models](https://...)
+This is for releasing the source code of the paper [A Query-Efficient Score-Based Sparse Adversarial Attack](https://...)

 Poster: [Poster](...)